SUDAR2005/heart-disease-predictor/README.md

-# heart-disease-predictor
-Sure!
-Below is a comprehensive README markdown for your heart disease prediction project, including installation steps, requirements, dataset details, model training, and usage instructions.

----

 # Heart Disease Prediction using CNN

 This project aims to create a Convolutional Neural Network (CNN) to predict heart disease from cardiac images.
 The model is trained to classify images as either healthy or diseased.